How to Stake Solana on Lido

 225, the stake started deactivating within the same epoch and the SOL became available for withdrawing at epoch

 After your stake fully deactivates you can withdraw it using Phantom or Solflare.
-For users who desire instant liquidity, the preferred option is to exchange stSOL on the open market, e.g. on the supported AMM pools on Saber and Raydium.
+For users who desire instant liquidity, the preferred option is to exchange stSOL on the open market, e.g. on the supported AMM pools on Raydium.

 Right now the facility to see your deactivating stake accounts is available in Solflare and Phantom only.
 It is very easy and free of charge to migrate from Solong to Solflare.
 Below are the steps to do that.